pip-services/pip-services-docs/content/en/net/commons/reflect/recursive_object_writer.md

 > `public static` void SetProperties(object obj, IDictionary\<string, object\> values)

-- **obj**: object - an object to write properties to.
+- **obj**: object - object to write properties to.
-- **values**: IDictionary\<string, object\> - a map, containing property names and their values.
+- **values**: IDictionary\<string, object\> - map containing property names and their values.

 #### SetProperty
-Recursively sets value of object and its subobjects property specified by its name.
+Recursively sets the value of an object's and its subobjects' property specified by its name.

-The object can be a user defined object, map or array.
+The object can be a user a defined object, a map or an array.
-The property name correspondently must be object property, map key or array index.
+The property name correspondently must be an object's property, a map key or an array index.

 If the property does not exist or introspection fails this method doesn't do anything and doesn't any throw errors.

 > `public static` void SetProperty(object obj, string name, object value)

-- **obj**: object - an object to write property to.
+- **obj**: object - object to write property to.
-- **name**: string - a name of the property to set.
+- **name**: string - name of the property to set.
-- **value**: object - a new value for the property to set.
+- **value**: object - new value for the property to set.